My Top Tips for Kindergarten Writers Workshop

 Investigate, Not Interrogate

 My school was probably no different than most.
 I had students who had zero kindergarten experience.
-Didn’t know their colors… didn’t know English.
+They had a hard time sitting still or knowing their colors… didn’t know English.
 I get it!
 BUT they can tell a story!
 They tell their story with pictures.
 Let’s look at this piece of writing from early in the year.

 I start every student writing conference this way, “Tell me what you are working on.”
 At first, they will look at you and say, “Um… writing?”
 In time, they will quickly shift and you will hear your language repeated back to them.
 “I am working on spaces in my writing.”